Dependency Injection

 var system = new SomeSystem(subsystemA, subsystemB);

-container.BindInaccessible(subsystemA); // has fields injected
+container.BindInaccessible(subsystemA); // Fields are injected

-container.BindInaccessible(subsystemB); // has fields injected
+container.BindInaccessible(subsystemB); // Fields are injected

 }